Learn if a Medical Device Registration number be authorized for import in Vietnam 2025. MOH rules, authorization letters, and compliance explained.

 Show all

 In recent months, many companies in Vietnam have faced unexpected recalls of their cosmetic dossiers for mesotherapy (meso) products.
-This sudden shift has left importers, distributors, and doctors wondering: are meso and filler actually cosmetics, or should they be classified as medical devices?
-The answer to this question determines whether your products can continue to be sold legally in 2025, or if they require an entirely new registration process.
+This sudden shift has left importers, distributors, and doctors wondering: are meso and filler actually cosmetics, or should they be classified under the Vietnam medical device classification system (A–D)?
+The answer to this question determines whether your products can continue to be sold legally in 2026, or if they require an entirely new registration process.
 In this article, Green NRJ explores the regulatory confusion, the risks of misclassification, and the path to compliance.

 Why Meso & Filler Are Not Cosmetics Under ASEAN Rules